boredazfcuk/docker-icloudpd/README.md

 **jpeg_quality**: If HEIC to JPEG conversion is enabled, this variable will let you set the quality of the converted file by specifying a number from 0 (lowest quality) to 100 (highest quality) If convert_heic_to_jpeg is set, and this variable isn't, it will default to 90.

-**icloud_china**: Set this to True to use icloud.com.cm instead of icloud.com as the download source.
+**icloud_china**: Set this to True to use icloud.com.cn instead of icloud.com as the download source.

+**auth_china**: Set this variable to True to use Apple's China based authentication servers.

 **synology_photos_app_fix**: Set this to True to touch files after download and trigger the Synology Photos app to index any newly created files.